engineyard/ey-docs/pages/beta-intro.md

 * [[PostgreSQL 9|postgresql]] - [[Sign up|signup-postgresql]]
 * [[Rubinius|rubinius]] - [[Sign up|signup-rubinius]]

 Sign up to get access to Alpha features.
-The high availability, MySQL, and PostgreSQL features require full accounts.
+The MySQL and PostgreSQL features require full accounts.
 If you have a trial account and want to upgrade to a full account, see [[Upgrading free trial account|upgrading-free-trial-to-full-account]].

 This feature is in **Labs**: